Skip to main content

 Examples for Health Information Exchanges

-Please send examples from your state that you’d like to share to MESCertificationRepo@cms.hhs.gov.
+Please send examples to MES@cms.hhs.gov.
 Our team will collect and share the best examples.

 State Medicaid Program Goal Outcome Statement Metric(s)